Durgasravanipenumaka/CPP/Notes.md

 Templates are often used in larger codebase for the purpose of code reusability and flexibility of the programs.

+Templates let you write a function or class that works with different data types.

 The concept of templates can be used in two different ways:

  1.Function Templates